devnyxie/quartz-notes/content/studies/42Warsaw/libft/ft_memmove.md

 date: 2024-12-22
 tags:
   - c
-  - libft
 ---
 > [!info]
+> **ft_memmove** is a function from the [[studies/42Warsaw/libft/index|Libft]] project in the [[studies/42Warsaw/index|42 curriculum]].
-> `memmove` copies a block of memory from one location to another, <u>ensuring safe handling of overlapping source and destination areas</u> by using a temporary buffer.
+> The function copies a block of memory from one location to another, <u>ensuring safe handling of overlapping source and destination areas</u> by using a temporary buffer.
 It guarantees the correct order of copying, unlike `memcpy`, which may corrupt data if the regions overlap.

 # Walkthrough
 Moving memory from point A to point B is pretty straightforward if you've reached this exercise.
 We cast `void` parameters to `unsigned char` and move `char` by `char` until `(n--)`.
 However, the key focus of this exercise lies in **safely handling overlapping source and destination areas**, which we’re going to cover here.